Tonywuhk/realai.org/README.md

 # About Real AI

-We believe that many of today's problems, such as poverty, disease, and global warming, can be solved by general artificial intelligence (AI) developed to benefit the world.
-At Real AI, we do our best to build this intelligence as fast as possible.
-Our main activity is scientific research.
+We believe that many of today's problems, such as poverty, disease, and global warming, can be solved by safe and general artificial intelligence (AI) built to benefit the world.
+At Real AI, we do our best to develop such intelligence.
+Our core activity is scientific research.

-We are based in Hong Kong.
-Candidates interested in working with us should send CV or self introduction to [hr@realai.org](mailto:hr@realai.org).
-Legal work authorization is required.
+We are based in Hong Kong and are not profit-driven.
+Please contact [hr@realai.org](mailto:hr@realai.org) if you're interested in working with us.

 This site is hosted on [GitHub Pages](https://pages.github.com/), based on the [Slate](https://github.com/pages-themes/slate) theme, and generated using [Jekyll](http://jekyllrb.com/).
 Contents on this site are frequently updated.